The Christmas Bonus is an extra payment for people getting a long-term social welfare payment.

-In 2016 the Christmas Bonus will be 85% of your normal weekly payment (including the Living Alone Increase, the Island Allowance and the Over-80 Increase).
+In 2017 the Christmas Bonus is 85% of your normal weekly payment (including the Living Alone Increase, the Island Allowance and the Over-80 Increase).
 The Christmas Bonus does not include Fuel Allowance.
 The minimum Christmas Bonus payment is €20.

 If an Increase for a Qualified Adult is paid directly to your dependent spouse, civil partner or cohabitant, the Christmas Bonus will also be paid directly to them.

 If you are getting 2 eligible social welfare payments (for example, a One-Parent Family Payment and the Domiciliary Care Allowance or a half-rate Carer’s Allowance as well as your primary payment) you will get the Christmas Bonus in respect of both payments.